Wisconsin ranks 38th in latest state highway systems report

 A peer-reviewed Reason Foundation study by electronic tolling experts found that toll roads using only electronic toll collection and streamlined business rules have collection costs between 4 percent and 9 percent.
 Those researchers suggested that 5 percent of toll revenue was an achievable target once all-electronic tolling is fully phased in.

 The fact is that we need more revenue to prevent widespread deterioration of our roads.
 Unless something is done, Wisconsin’s infrastructure will become an increasing drag on state economic growth.
-A policy study just released by the Reason Foundation ranked each state’s highway system by 11 different categories.
+A policy study just released by Reason Foundation ranked each state’s highway system by 11 different categories.
 Ranking the Best, Worst, Safest, and Most Expensive State Highway Systems — The 23rd Annual Highway Report gave Wisconsin an overall rank of 38th in highway performance and cost-effectiveness.

 There are no viable solutions other than tolling.